Skip to main content

 qasphere junit-upload -h

-3. Ensure your JUnit XML contains matching test cases to avoid upload errors.
+Ensure your JUnit XML contains matching test case markers to avoid upload errors.

 By following these guidelines, you can effectively use the QAS CLI tool to integrate your automated test results with QA Sphere, streamlining your test management process.